 Before receiving a warrant, the agents also have the task of convincing the court that wiretapping is actually necessary in their investigation because all other options have been unsuccessful.
 This means that they have exhausted all other techniques, including physical surveillance, interception of mail, use of tracking devices, and more.
 Essentially, wiretapping must be the investigators last resort in collecting evidence for their case.

 As we’ve mentioned many times before, there are several laws that regulate the surveillance technique of wiretapping, many of which can be found in ARS 13-3010.
 Failure to comply with these regulations indicates illegal wiretapping.
 First and perhaps most obvious, wiretapping without a warrant is against the law.
-Warrantless interception could lead to dismissal of the case altogether.
+Warrantless interception could lead to the dismissal of the case altogether.

 If and when a warrant is granted, there are certain instances where the agents would be prohibited from listening.
 For example, conversations between a married couple, with a medical or insurance provider, or with an attorney are not within their realm of interception.

 While the wiretap warrant is enacted and calls are being regularly intercepted, investigators are required to provide ongoing reports of their findings to the court.
-Failure to provide these reports at appropriate intervals (generally after 10 to 15 days) would be considered illegal wiretapping.
+Failure to provide these reports at appropriate intervals (generally after 10 to 15 days) would be considered illegal wiretapping (ARS 13-3010 [K]).